Skilled Defense Against Online Solicitation Of A Minor Charges

 If the accused initially refused an interest in pursuing sexual suggestions or indicated such behavior was illegal and wanted to drop the topic, how officers guided the course of the conversation afterward is important.
 Did the officer push or encourage the online solicitation of a minor by continually forcing a conversation back into one of a sexual nature?
 Did the officer coax or plead with the defendant?
 These are important questions that may undermine the prosecution’s case against you.

-Whether you’ve been charged with or are under investigation for the online solicitation of a minor in New Brunswick, call (732) 837-2187 today.
+Whether you’ve been charged with or are under investigation for the online solicitation of a minor in New Brunswick, call 732-798-7002 today.
+You can also reach our office online.